‘Big Brother 21’s’ Bella Wang Reacts To Boyfriend Nick Maccarone Cheating On Her In Jury House

 Because she was evicted before being eligible for the BB21 jury, Bella was sent home and has been able to watch live feed footage of her former housemates.
 But three weeks after she left the CBS summertime house, Bella was upset after witnessing Nick’s on-camera cozying with Analyse Talavera, as The Inquisitr previously reported.

-Bella tweeted several screengrabs showing Nick’s sketchy behavior on the CBS live feeds, including one that showed him cuddling with Analyse in bed as they slept together.
+Bella tweeted several screen grabs showing Nick’s sketchy behavior on the CBS live feeds, including one that showed him cuddling with Analyse in bed as they slept together.

-“I understand firsthand how being in the BB house can cause houseguests to feel extremely close to each other,” Bella later tweeted.”Unfortunately, at this time, I can no longer support Nick and his actions.
+“I understand firsthand how being in the BB house can cause houseguests to feel extremely close to each other,” Bella later tweeted.
+“Unfortunately, at this time, I can no longer support Nick and his actions.
 NO ONE deserves to feel second in a relationship.”

 Still, the scorned Big Brother contestant stopped short of officially dumping Nick without talking to him in person, acknowledging that maybe she and Nick “can discuss this once he is out of the house… and go from there.”